The best countries and regions around the world to find wildlife, in alphabetical order.

 (For other areas in the Arctic).

 I first visited India two decades ago, travelling around this country for two months.
 I took a few photographs which I have since used in lectures, although they are crusty old pre-digital 'film' shots.
 Uck.
 As usual, I tried to survey a range of different habitats.
-I have returned to the country for a number of shorter visits in 2018 & 2019.
+I have returned to the country for a number of very short visits on expedition ships in 2018 & 2019.

 Travelling around India is both a pleasure and a challenge.
 First of all, it is very cheap; to get around, to eat, and accommodation is generally very good value.
 It is a big country, with a huge population, and the accompanying congestion, so travel takes time.
 It is a pretty 'full on' experience, with crowds, and if you are a single westerner, you will be the object of attention.
 In the middle of my 'holiday' I had to take another 'holiday' in Nepal to have a rest from India.